 Anna is pleasantly surprised we are on her side.
 Hippie has his goofy grin on.

 The moms are enthusiastic hosts, meeting Jack for the first time.
 I tell them I prayed to Jace, and He sent me Jack, who kicks me under the table.
-He says I’m acting like Robby.
+He whispers that I am acting like Robby.

-He’s right.
-I figure all the pre-teens chasing gay boys at youth group will be enough entertainment for the night.
-Feeding the four of us teenagers is right up the moms’ alley.
+He is right.
+I figure all the pre-teen girls chasing gay boys at youth group will be enough entertainment for the night.
+Feeding four teenagers is right up the moms’ alley.
 We finish off all of it, even the dump cake.
 Since taking the pledge, Anna has stopped trying to slim herself into teen anorexia.
 I enjoy watching the country girl gorge herself.

 “Nothing occult, I hope,” he worries.